FearlessNite345/denalistaterp-docs/src/content/docs/information/rules.md

 ### **10. Community & Staff Interaction**
 - **Follow staff instructions** at all times.
 - Do not spam staff members or abuse support channels.
+- **Avoid pinging staff unless it's absolutely necessary**, such as when someone is causing significant issues like spawning large numbers of vehicles or other forms of griefing.
 - If you have an issue, open a ticket and **keep all discussions within the ticket**.

 ### **11. Advertising & Self-Promotion**